 Commissions can also be collected in person for free from my studio in North London.

 Returns on custom portraits are not possible unless they are damaged in transit.
 Drawings are wrapped exceptionally well but in the unlikely event they are damaged, please take photos of the damage – preferably before unwrapping the item – and send them to me as soon as possible.

 Is it possible to have additional copies of the artwork?

 Yes.
 I’m very happy to provide hand-signed giclee prints of original artwork.
 They make great gifts for additional family members.
-Prices start at £30 for an A4 print, without incurring any additional shipping charge if delivered along with the original commission.
+Prices start at £55 for an A4 print (and can be provided up to very large sizes), without incurring any additional shipping charge if delivered along with the original commission.

 Will you be sharing the drawing on social media?
-What if I don’t want my husband/partner/parent to see if online before I’ve gifted it to them?
+What if I don’t want my friend/partner/parent to see if online before I’ve gifted it to them?

 With your consent I will share the finished piece, possibly a process video and the name and breed of the animal on social media.
 I also like to share something of your description of your pet.
 I only ever share identifying images after an artwork has been received by the recipient and I ask you for this information in advance.
 I give the option to tag clients in social media posts, or remain anonymous.
 I am happy for you to repost anything I share on my own accounts, but ask you not to edit the images by cropping or adding filters.
 Thank you!